Hemenhk/strength-house/README.md

 - Under repository press "code" and select "clone".
 - Open Git Bash.
-- Change current working directory to the locatin where you wish to have the cloned directory.
+- Change current working directory to the location where you wish to have the cloned directory.
 - Type "git clone" and paste the URL which you copied previously.
 - Press "enter" to create a local clone.